Category: Attobahn

 AttoBahn markets itself as a next-generation “mobile internet” that’s wireless and fiberless, delivering “over 20 Gbps” to each end user while bypassing TCP/IP—the core protocol stack of today’s internet. (attobahn.com)

-In parallel, its shareholder materials and emails pitch a different (often shifting) story: data-center “DataGrid” infrastructure, licensing deals in the hundreds of millions, and a commercialization timeline that doesn’t cleanly match the readiness levels they claim.
+In parallel, the company pitches a different (often shifting) story: data-center “DataGrid” infrastructure, licensing deals in the hundreds of millions, and a commercialization timeline that doesn’t cleanly match the readiness levels they claim.

-Below are the Top 10 glaring inconsistencies across the website, shareholder reports, and emails uploaded by users.
+Below are the Top 10 glaring inconsistencies uploaded by users.

 1) Speed claims that don’t agree with each other (20 Gbps vs 500 Gbps vs “terabits”)